escopecz/veetr/readme.md

 ### Project Structure

-- `/src`: Main C++ code for ESP32
+- `/src`: Main C++ code for ESP32 (BLE server and sensor management)
-  - Contains WiFi management and settings handling
-- `/data/www`: Web dashboard files
+- `/data/www`: Web dashboard files (legacy - now hosted externally)
-  - `/css`: Stylesheets (including settings panel styling)
+  - `/css`: Stylesheets
-  - `/js`: JavaScript files (including WiFi configuration logic)
+  - `/js`: JavaScript files (including BLE connection logic)
   - `/images`: Icons and graphics
 - `/include`: Header files
 - `/lib`: Libraries

+**Note:** The `/data/www` folder contains the web application files for reference and local development, but in the new architecture, these files should be hosted externally (e.g., GitHub Pages) rather than uploaded to the ESP32's filesystem.

 ### Building and Uploading